ImpulseAdventure/GUIslice-Builder/builder/docs/user_guide.md

 You can add or remove fonts from builder_font.json to support any font that exists on your target platform.
 Even add your own platform.

-The files are in CSV Format with a column header line - See RFC 8259.
-We use Google's gson to read this file and it is a superset of the json standard.
+The file is in JSON Format - See RFC 8259.
+We use Google's GSON to read this file and it is a superset of the json standard.
 The most useful of which is that it will take C style comments and ignore them.

-The json objects that are in this file starts with allFonts which is an array of platformName objects that itself contains an array of categories.
+The JSON objects that are in this file starts with allFonts which is an array of platformName objects that itself contains an array of categories.
 Each cataegory contains a set of font definitions.
 ```
 allFonts
   |- platformName